simonwogram/Scaling_pollinator_camera_trap_data/README.md

 ### `landuse.csv`

+The landuse data used in this workflow were provided by the authors of:

+>Slabbert, E., Knight, Tm., Wubet, T., Frenzel, M., Singavarapu, B., & Schweiger, O. (2024).
+Climate and land use primarily drive the diversity of multi-taxonomic communities in agroecosystems. *Basic and Applied Ecology*, 79, 65–73. https://doi.org/10.1016/j.baae.2024.06.003

 This file contains landscape-composition and habitat-diversity metrics for 95 pan-trap sampling locations in six TERENO agricultural sites in Saxony-Anhalt, Germany.

 The six TERENO sites are: